aashish-joshi/tts-bulk/README.md

 - `-format`: The format of the audio file.
 Supported formats are `wav` and `mp3`.
 Default is `mp3`.
 - `-output`: The output directory where the audio files will be saved.
 Default is `audio/`.
 - `-csv`: The path to the CSV file.
 Default is `scripts.csv`.
-- `-output`: The output directory where the audio files will be saved.
-Default is `audio/`.
+- `-model`: The model name to be used for TTS.
+Defaults to `aura-asteria-en`.
+View the available models [here](https://developers.deepgram.com/docs/tts-models).

 ### Example